Pramilashanmugam/Zumba-Project1/README.md

   * The footer is valuable as it encourages user to get connected on social media, which inturn helps in spreading the joy of Zumba.

 ![Screenshot 2023-12-30 10 46 39 PM](https://github.com/Pramilashanmugam/Zumba-Project1/assets/150790058/a1f55cd4-ecef-474a-a7fa-0407b395baa4)

+* ### 404 Page

+  * A 404 page has been implemented and it will be displayed when a user navigates to a broken link.
+  * The 404 page will allow the user to easily navigate back to the main website if they direct to a broken link / missing page, without the need of the browsers back button.

 ## Why Zumba?